Totally geodesic null hypersurfaces and constancy of surface gravity in Finsler spacetimes

-Lorentz‑Finsler geometry arises when \( g_v \) is Lorentzian, i.e.\ of signature $(-,+,$ $\dots,+)$ (in the positive‑definite Finsler case one often works with a function \( F \) satisfying \( \mathscr{L}=F^2/2 \)).
-The above definition of a Lorentz‑Finsler manifold is due to John Beem \cite{beem70}.
+Lorentz-Finsler geometry arises when \( g_v \) is Lorentzian, i.e.\ of signature $(-,+,$ $\dots,+)$ (in the positive-definite Finsler case one often works with a function \( F \) satisfying \( \mathscr{L}=F^2/2 \)).
+The above definition of a Lorentz-Finsler manifold is due to John Beem \cite{beem70}.
 It is particularly convenient to work with a Lagrangian defined on the whole slit bundle \( TM\backslash 0 \) because the theory of Finsler connections has traditionally been developed on this space.

 The Lorentz-Finsler manifold is a Finsler spacetime if one of the connected components of the locus \( \mathscr{L}< 0 \) has been selected and termed {\em future timelike cone}.
-Its closure is the {\em future causal cone} while its boundary is the {\em future light cone}.\footnote{Actually we could drop completely the adjective {\em future} has we never really defined a past causal cone (and in this logic we could drop {\em future-directed} in all the instances that follow).
+Its closure is the {\em future causal cone} while its boundary is the {\em future light cone}.\footnote{Actually we could drop completely the adjective {\em future} as we never really defined a past causal cone (and in this logic we could drop {\em future-directed} in all the instances that follow).
 This would only be meaningful for reversible Finsler Lagrangians.
 Still we shall keep the adjective for analogy with general relativity.}

 Although causality theory depends only on the restriction of the Lagrangian to the causal cone \( \mathscr{L}\le 0 \), such a restriction is not necessary; it does not add generality and it spoils the existence of convex neighborhoods.
 If one is given a Lagrangian defined only on the future causal cone, it is convenient first to extend it to the entire slit tangent bundle.
 This is possible whenever the Lagrangian and the light cone are sufficiently regular (see \cite{minguzzi14h} for a full discussion).